open/close all folders

-Voiced by: Kate Oxley (English)Shouto's older sister.
-She's got a background in education and is one of the few people who has managed to keep relative order in the Todoroki household, but she expresses dismay over the parental rift caused by Enji's spartan personality and worries about Shouto's well-being.
+Shouto's older sister and Endeavor's second child.
+She's got a background in education and is one of the few people who has managed to keep relative order in the Todoroki household.
+She expresses dismay over the parental rift caused by Endeavor's spartan personality and worries about Shouto's well-being.

 - Meganekko: She wears glasses.

 - Multicolored Hair: Her hair is mostly white, save for some flecks of red from her father's side.

 - Must Make Amends: In the databook,◊ it's stated that she became a teacher in order to compensate for the fact that she couldn't protect her younger brother, Shouto, from their parents.

 - Promotion to Parent: Implied to be the one taking care of Shouto considering that their mother's in the hospital and their father... well, it's really better he is not around, anyway.